Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 Over time, your investments can grow substantially with your consistent investments and with compound interest.
 It’s an incredible thing to see your money grow while you sleep!

-I’m not a financial professional so take my advice with a huge grain of salt.
-Adam.
 You and your financial advisor know your situation better than I do.
 If you don't trust or like the one you have today, try to find one that feels like a partner instead of a salesman.

 If you have the time, interest and drive, you can definitely invest by yourself.
 Decide what is feasible and smart for your family and go for it.